 Politicians must be aware of what voters say about them on social media.
 A social listening strategy can help a campaign team track this conversation and act accordingly.

 Here are some tips on how to set up social listening for your political campaign:

 Monitoring mentions: You can use tools like Google Alerts or Mention to track your candidate’s online discussion.
 You can identify and respond to any given arising from these conversations.

-Finding influencers: Keep an eye out for social media users who influence potential voters.
-These could be thought leaders in the space or just regular users with a large following.
-By engaging with these users, you can help spread.
+Finding influencers: Watch for social media users who influence potential voters.
+These could be thought leaders or just regular users with a large following.
+By engaging with these users, you can help spread the word.

 There’s no one-size-fits-all to this question, as your political campaign’s best social listening strategy will vary on your specific goals and audience.
 However, there are some general plans you can follow to get started.

 Defining what you want to achieve with your social listening strategy is essential.
 Are you looking to learn more about the care of voters?
 Track negative sentiment around your opponent.
 Get a pulse on Ticketmaster hot topics in real time.

 Once you know your goals, you can start setting up keyword searches on social media platforms like Twitter, Facebook, and Instagram.
 For example, if you’re interested in tracking the negative sentiment around your opponent, you might search for phrases.

 The first step in setting up a social listening strategy for your political campaign is finding the right software.
 Many platforms are available, so it’s essential to research and finds one that fits your needs.